Toolkit

 Tips

-• Keep the user benefit clear and avoid making it feel like a compromise
+• Keep the user benefit clear and avoid making it feel like a compromise.

-• Use this format alongside standard user stories if your team prefers, to make adoption easier
+• Use this format alongside standard user stories if your team prefers, to make adoption easier.

-• Revisit stories during refinement to check for missed opportunities
+• Revisit stories during refinement to check for missed opportunities.

-• Check for trade-offs, ensure planet benefits do not compromise usability or introduce bias in the solution.
+• Check for trade-offs: ensure planet benefits do not compromise usability or introduce bias in the solution.

 Output